-The government's economic strategy, reconfirmed by the Chancellor in the Autumn Statement, remains committed to rebalancing the economy through a programme of austerity.
-However, the aim to return public finances to balance has been deferred to the next Parliament and, in the interim, cyclically-adjusted borrowing should be below 2% by the end of this Parliament instead.
+The government's economic strategy, as stated in the charter for budget responsibility is to "return the public finances to balance at the earliest possible date in the next Parliament.
+In the interim, cyclically-adjusted borrowing should be below 2% by 2020-21.

-The cyclically-adjusted budget deficit was halved during the last Parliament but the rate of reduction is now expected to slow and the latest forecast from the OBR expects a deficit to remain until at least 2021-22, following the higher public spending announced in the Autumn Statement.
+The rate at which the cyclically-adjusted budget deficit reduction has slowed and the latest forecast from the OBR expects a deficit to remain beyond their current forecast horizon of 2021-22, following the higher public spending announced by the new Chancellor.

-Public sector net debt was expected to have peaked at 83.7% of GDP in 2015-16 but is now forecast to rise to 90.2% of GDP in 2017-18.
+Public sector net debt rose to 8.8% of GDP in 2017-18 but is expected to reduce to 81.6% by 2021-22.
 At its peak, debt will have increased by over 40% of GDP since 2007-08 - a figure that highlights the long-term challenge, facing this and future governments, of returning the UK's public finances to a sustainable position.